giankbo/deploy-to-docker-hub/README.md

-# c2express01
+# Deploy to Docker Hub

-Test simple routes in Express eg GET, POST use GitHub Actions to create image and push to DockerHub
+Test simple routes in Express, use GitHub Actions to create image and push to DockerHub